 Amit Gupta

 Rohit took a tentative step out of Indira Gandhi International, ducking as a drone sliced through the air above him, spraying aromatic mist in its wake.
-He clutched his phone tightly to his chest as if the invitation it held--with its temporary work permit and promises of a new life--would protect him.
+He clutched his phone tightly to his chest as if the invitation it held—with its temporary work permit and promises of a new life—would protect him.

 Sweat beaded and ran down his legs.
 The night air was sweltering, thickened by Delhi’s monsoons.
 Rohit eyed the device buzzing close overhead, and it eyed him back through an array of camera lenses nestled among the marigolds affixed to its underside.

-In the crowd, he spotted a thin man in a white button-down shirt and dark slacks holding a maroon sign: “Rohit Ji (USA).”
-Below it in gold foil was the India World logo, a contour of the country’s border packed with outlines of the Taj Mahal, the symbol for “Om,” and a cross-legged yogi.
+In the crowd, he spotted a thin man in a white button-down shirt and dark slacks, holding a maroon sign: “Rohit Ji (USA).”
+Below it, in gold foil, was the India World logo, a contour of the country’s border packed with outlines of the Taj Mahal, the symbol for Om, and a cross-legged yogi.
 The sign’s gilding reminded Rohit of the gift envelopes full of cash his grandparents had given him every birthday since he was five.
 Rohit raised his hand and forced a smile as he hurried to the man.
 They’d told him there’d be someone waiting; it still seemed extravagant.

-The greeter bent to exchange his sign for a round silver tray with neat piles of rice, vermillion, and Indian sweets--the standard Hindu blessing.
+The greeter bent to exchange his sign for a round silver tray with neat piles of rice, vermilion, and Indian sweets—the standard Hindu blessing.
 With a practiced flourish, the man wet the middle and ring fingers of his right hand, dipped them in the scarlet powder, and leaned forward to dot the center of Rohit’s forehead.

 Rohit drew back.
 “Uh, no thanks,” he mumbled.